cristianmontenegrop/Where-s-my-veggie/README.md

-# 07Project-Where-s-my-veggie.com

-PROJECT TITLE: Where's my Veggie?
+# PROJECT TITLE: Where's my Veggie?

-PROJECT DESCRIPTION:
+# PROJECT DESCRIPTION:

+In a nutshell, this is a platform that connects produce vendors/producers with customers, simulating a phisical farmer's market.
+We accomplish this goal by helping the customer find the farmer's markets in her/his area, provide detailed information of those markets and the vendors that participate.
+To further guide them in the search of vendors we implement several maps (provided by google) across our site.

+# Concept forming querys

--What are all of the area's farmers markets?
+- What are all of the area's farmers markets?
--What do they sell?
+- What do they sell?
--What is their bio?
+- What is their bio?
--What is their contact info?
+- What is their contact info?
--When/where can I get their produce?
+- When/where can I get their produce?
 Do they deliver?
 Where?
--How can I plan a pick up/delivery?
+- How can I plan a pick up/delivery?
--Option to have selection of vendors you like saved to profile
+- Option to have selection of vendors you like saved to profile

-USER STORY:
+# USER STORY:

-*BUYER
+BUYER

 ~GOALS~

--When I open up the app, I am presented with a list of growers/producers -When I enter my current location, it will give me a list of local growers/producers OR when I click on a particular farmer's market near me, a list of growers/producers who will be there will show up
+- When I open up the app, I am presented with a list of growers/producers
+- When I enter my current location, it will give me a list of local growers/producers OR when I click on a particular farmer's market near me, a list of        growers/producers who will be there will show up
--When I click on a producer, I can see more information about them
+- When I click on a producer, I can see more information about them

 ~BENEFITS~

--I am able to more easily connect with local producers -I am able to more easily learn about local producers -I am able to more easily locate local producers
+- I am able to more easily connect with local producers
+- I am able to more easily learn about local producers

-*PRODUCER
+- I am able to more easily locate local producers

+PRODUCER

 ~GOALS~

--When I open the app, I can insert a bio about myself -When I open the app, I can insert where and when I will be selling my produce -When I open the app, I can update what kinds of seasonal produce I am selling
+- When I open the app, I can insert a bio about myself
+- When I open the app, I can insert where and when I will be selling my produce
+- When I open the app, I can update what kinds of seasonal produce I am selling

 ~BENEFITS~

--I am able to more easily sell my produce
+- I am able to more easily sell my produce
--I am able to more easily connect with local buyers
+- I am able to more easily connect with local buyers

-APIs TO BE USED:
+# APIs TO BE USED:

--Emails for users and vendors (vendors to update their information) -Weather forecast for upcoming farmers markets!
+- Emails for users and vendors (vendors to update their information) (pending)
--Google Maps
+- Weather forecast for upcoming farmers markets! (pending)
+- 2 x Google Maps
+- Location IQ to translate address into Coordinates.

+# Frameworks to be used

+- Google Fonts
+- Materialize CSS

-ROUGH BREAKDOWN OF TASKS:
+# ROUGH BREAKDOWN OF TASKS:

+- The homepage will feature: (Cristian)
+    - Pages listed in Nav-bar
+        - About Us
+        - Contact Us
+        - Markets
+        - Vendors
+        - Maps (Andrew)
--When the user visits the webpage, they will be presented with a map with the local markets in the area -The homepage will feature:
+    - A map with the local markets in the Seattle area (Andrew)
-    -About Us (maps)
-    -Contact Us
-    -Markets (maps)
-    -Vendors (maps)
+    - A brief description and instruction of the site's purpose
+    - Footer shared across all pages, featuring current sponsors, Support us and contact us sections, and links to subscribe as a follower in Instagram and other social media platforms

--When the user clicks on About Us:
+- When the user clicks on About Us:
-    -A brief story of the concept behind the webpage will be presented (Christina) -When the user clicks on Contact Us:
+    - A brief story of the concept behind the webpage will be presented (Christina)

+- When the user clicks on Contact Us:
-    -An interactive contact form appears
+    - An interactive contact form appears (Christina)

--When the user clicks on Markets:
+- When the user clicks on Markets:
-    -They will be presented with a list of local markets, alongside the locations of the markets in a map -When they click on said market, a list of frequent vendors will appear -When the user clicks on Vendors:
+    - They will be prompted for a Zip code that leads to a list (Obtained from USDA API) of found local markets, alongside the locations of the markets in a map (map pending) (Cristian)
+    - When they click on said market, a list of frequent vendors will appear (To be integrated).
+(Cristian)

+- When the user clicks on Vendors:
-    -They are presented with a full list of vendors, and when clicked on, each vendor will open up with a bio
+    - They are presented with a full list of vendors, and when clicked on, each vendor will open up with a bio (Crhistina)

-LINKS:
+# LINKS:

-    Website URL:
+    - Website URL:
     https://cristianmontenegrop.github.io/07Project-Where-s-my-veggie.com/

-    Git Hub Repository:
+    - Git Hub Repository:
     https://github.com/cristianmontenegrop/07Project-Where-s-my-veggie.com

+# Project Highlights:

+    - A few highglighs from our project that entail the more complex parts of it.

+    - These images are provided in the Folder named Project-Highlights-Images.